 People with autism generally exhibit severe difficulties with socialisation.
-They are unable to identify, express or understand their own and others emotions which can make interaction and 'fitting in' difficult.
+They are often unable to identify, express or understand emotions, which can make interaction and 'fitting in' difficult.

 Typical social behaviours of a person with autism may include:

-- inability to express feelings, emotions or needs which may result in inappropriate actions; and
+- Inability to express feelings, emotions or needs, which may result in inappropriate actions

 - Being unintentionally aggressive in an attempt to be social

 - Sensory processing